dreplica/swapi/README.md

 To test the API, you can clone this repo, you need to have npm/yarn, node, installed on your computer and setup pgadmin to run the application.
 Install all dependencies using `yarn` then run `yarn start` and you're all good

-### or

-pull the docker build file from https....... and do a docker run to try test the image, use port 8080 as specified from the container inspect.

 ## END POINTS - /api/ (base endpoint url)
 - `GET /movies`: it returns all movies with their name.